nhsengland/Health-RAP-Playbook-Alpha/playbook/docs/index.md

 Guidance for those less familiar with RAP.
 You will probably need to convince someone in your organisation (or yourself) that it’s a good thing to do:

 *   **Why is it important to health** – this covers the wider policy ask, and points to the drivers for this work.
-*   **What is RAP in health** – this covers, why we need RAP in health analytics, key considerations, and misconceptions.
+*   **What is RAP in health** – this covers why we need RAP in health analytics, key considerations, and misconceptions.

 Guidance if you are one of the thousands of analysts working across hundreds of organisations in Trusts, PCNs, and ICBs: